phiresky/procedural-cities/ausarbeitung.md

 Originally used for plant modeling, L-systems can be applied to more complex problems with the above extensions.
 In [@cities2001], they are used extensively for creation of the road network and modeling of building architecture.

-The newer relevant documents avoid L-systems, replacing them with custom algorithms or regular grammars in both modeling of architecture and of the street network for various reasons:
+The newer relevant documents avoid L-systems (except [@coelho_expeditious_2007]), replacing them with custom algorithms or regular grammars in both modeling of architecture and of the street network for various reasons:

 > With regard to the application of L- systems to buildings, we have to consider that the structure of a